JoaoGuilhermeLW/100-Days-of-Code/log.md

 ### Day 21 July 12, 2021

-`Today's Progress`: I started to learn Rails.
+`Today's Progress`: I built a big Ruby guide with the mainly topics summarized until now and tomorrow i will start Rails.
 Let the chaos begin.

-`Thoughts`:
+`Thoughts`: More knowledgment, please.